Charte-dot/The-Tipsy-Tiger-cg/README.md

  * I designed a basic flowchart on [Lucid Chart](https://lucid.app/lucidchart/8619b2ff-1840-4d3a-b234-ac143540d744/edit?page=0_0&invitationId=inv_9469ea28-80f3-48d1-943c-643df72710da#) first.This was to give me a template to follow and to make sure my original design that I had planned was the outcome and final layout of the application.
 This was an essential piece to the project along side the epics and user stories as it helped me keep track of how the application would be displayed to the user and the steps the user would take within the application.

 - How would the flow of the website be laid out?
-- How would I deal unregistered users?
+- How would the site handle unregistered users?
 - What benefits where there for registered and logged in users?

  ![](documentation/User-story-ss/flowchart.png)